rmnavz/project-standards/README.md

 # Project Standards

 Welcome!
 This repository is my personal collection of standards, templates, and automation tools for software projects.
-I cre## 💡 Request a New Standard or Template

-If you have an idea for a new standard, template, or script that could be useful, you're welcome to suggest it!
-You can:

-- Open an issue describing your suggestion
-- Submit a pull request with your proposed additiont to help myself stay organized and consistent across all my work—whether open source, private, or experimental.
+I created it to help myself stay organized and consistent across all my work—whether open source, private, or experimental.
 If you’re looking for a starting point to unify your own project workflows, feel free to use or adapt anything here.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Last Commit](https://img.shields.io/github/last-commit/rmnavz/project-standards.svg)](https://github.com/rmnavz/project-standards/commits/main)